 The Nature Study Reading Society is devoted to reading and discussing an array of nature books.
-Book group discussions are generally held on the second Friday every other month from 11 a.m. to 12 p.m.
-During COVID-19 we will be meeting virtually via Zoom, which is available on tablets, computers or smartphones, or even by telephone (without the video component).
-We will reassess the format of these meetings in late fall.
+Book group discussions are generally held on the second Friday every other month from 11 a.m. to 12 p.m. in the Reading Room of the Lora M. Robins Library.
 For more information, or to join the group contact [email protected] or call 804-262-9887 x275.
-Please note, the Lora Robins Library and indoor spaces are currently closed.

 Erosion: Essays of Undoing